psychemist/deo-ai/README.md

 # DEOAI - Your AI-Powered ENS Development Assistant

-DEOAI is an AI-powered assistant designed to help developers build on the Ethereum Name Service (ENS) by providing real-time debugging support, ENS documentation insights, and smart contract development guidance.
-It is trained on ENS documentation, Solidity best practices, and common debugging scenarios to streamline development.
+DEOAI is an AI-powered assistant designed to help developers build on Ethereum and the Ethereum Name Service (ENS) by providing real-time debugging support, ENS documentation insights, and smart contract development guidance.
+It is trained on Ethereum historical data, Solidity references, ENS documentation, development best practices, and common debugging scenarios to streamline development.

 ## 🚀 Features
+- **Smart Contract Debugging** – Identify and resolve issues related to ENS-based Solidity contracts.
 - **AI-Powered ENS Assistance** – Get instant answers on ENS concepts, deployment, and troubleshooting.
-- **Smart Contract Debugging** – Identify and resolve issues related to ENS-based Solidity contracts.
 - **Retrieval-Augmented Generation (RAG)** – DEOAI fetches the most relevant ENS documentation before responding.
 - **Integration with Developer Tools** – Use DEOAI in CLI, VS Code, or as a Telegram/Discord bot.
 - **Open Source & Community Driven** – Contributions are welcome!